-Elf on the Shelf has become a popular cultural sensation in many homes in the U.S. We know several people who enjoy having fun with the little elf, but we also know people who are looking for alternatives to Elf on the Shelf.
+Inside: Elf on the Shelf has become a popular cultural sensation in many homes in the U.S. We know several people who enjoy having fun with the little elf.
+However, we also know people who are looking for alternatives to Elf on the Shelf.
+If that is you, we hope this post will help guide you in your decision to choose an elf alternative this year!

 Wait!
 Before you report my behavior to your elf and put me on the naughty list, we don’t think there is anything wrong with Elf on the Shelf.
 It’s just a fun little activity that many parents and kids enjoy around Christmas.